sideos/sideos-did-method/README.md

 #### misattribution

-The interaction protocols where the sideos DIDs are used are protected on multiple layers against misattribution and account-take-over.
+The interaction protocols processing sideos DIDs are protected on multiple layers against misattribution and account-take-over.
 On an identity layer SSI ensures the authenticity of datagrams, whereas the interaction layer, e.g. within a mobile phone's environment or on cloud agents acting on behalf of a user are subject of the environmental security layer.

 #### correlation